 However, a new assessment should also be conducted when any aspect of an existing or previously held activity changes: for example, the clients accessing the activity, the location and the time of day or time of year where relevant.

 So next time you arrange an activity, stop and reflect on whether you have identified possible risks, the outcome for individuals participating in the activity and whether you need to make any changes to your plans to ensure the safety of all participants.

-Don’t have an activities risk assessment template?
-Click on the button below, we’ll deliver one direct to your inbox.
+Don’t have an Activities Risk Assessment Template?
+Enter your details below, we’ll deliver one direct to your inbox.

 In her spare time, while she ages gracefully, she helps out with kids theatre, rides an electric bike and drags her husband off to explore the world as often as possible.

 - 8 Reasons Why Client Documentation is Important in Aged Care - November 16, 2018